- Search by area

 - Locations

-Materials related to a wide diversity of paper, both Japanese traditional paper and Western-style paper, are collected, preserved, and displayed.
+Materials related to a wide range of paper, both Japanese traditional paper and Western-style paper, are collected, preserved, and displayed.

 - Extra Value!